m-spangenberg/exercises_databases/neo4j/exercises/ex_graph/exercise_1_university.md

   * Create a graph DB representing the following situation:
     * Ithaca and Binghamton are cities in New York State.
     * Cornell University is located in Ithaca
-    * Corner offers a course with the name "CS4320"
+    * Cornell offers a course with the name "CS4320"

 ### Clean Start